Jump to section

 Having Difficulty Paying Your Energy Bills?

 It is possible to find yourself in energy arrears on your gas and/electricy accounts for a number of reasons.
-However, it is important that you deal with the problem as soon as possible, if you delay you could be disconnected.
-If you need help speak to our advisor, Kate.
+It is important that you deal with the problem as soon as possible, if you delay you could be disconnected.
+If you need help speak to our advisors, Tom and Kate.

 Citizens Advice have information and advice on what you can do if you find yourself struggling to pay your energy bills.